mnofresno/llm-morality-simulator/README.md

     --show-stats
 ```

-**Note**: Make sure you're in the project root directory when running this command.
+**Note**: Make sure you're in the project root directory when running these commands.

 ## Project Structure